rohan843/CTFs/picoCTF_132_GET_aHEAD/README.md

 I made a `GET` request to the `index.php` endpoint (`curl http://mercury.picoctf.net:15931/index.php`) but got the same HTML back.
 Based on the [last](../picoCTF_105_Stonks/) CTF I did, I've learned that focussing on user inputs rather than outputs is more useful for exploitation.
 Therefore, I'll focus on the `POST` request to this endpoint now.

 There is no "input" as such though, as the only entity in the form is the button, which may or may not have been pressed (it won't be clicked if I use `curl`).

+---

+I have made a POST request, but have received the same HTML, only with `blue` as the background color.
+As a precaution, I checked the response headers.
+There was only one - the `Content-type`, with the usual data.